-See Consumer Financial Protection Bureau, April 10, 2013.
-Ability-to-Repay and Qualified Mortgage Rule, Small Entity Compliance Guide, http://files.consumerfinance.gov/f/201304\cfpb\compliance-guide\atr-qm-rule.pdf.
+19 See Consumer Financial Protection Bureau, April 10, 2013.
+Ability-to-Repay and Qualified Mortgage Rule, Small Entity Compliance Guide, http://files.consumerfinance.gov/f/201304_cfpb_compliance-guide_atr-qm-rule.pdf.
 Under the regulation (12 C.F.R. § 1026.43, issued under authority of 15 U.S.C. § 1639c), creditors generally must consider eight underwriting factors: (1) current or reasonably expected income or assets; (2) current employment status; (3) the monthly payment on the covered transaction; (4) the monthly payment on any simultaneous loan; (5) the monthly payment for mortgage-related obligations; (6) current debt obligations, alimony, and child support; (7) the monthly debt-to-income ratio or residual income; and (8) credit history.

-or access of that data to the Program Administrator and affected customers immediately.
+The Approved Vendor or Designee will take care in collecting complete and accurate information and ensure all personal data is secured and transferred to the Program Administrator according to established protocols.
+The Approved Vendor or Designee must immediately report any data breach of participant information, including loss of control, compromise, unauthorized disclosure, acquisition or access of that data to the Program Administrator and affected customers immediately.
 Participant or project data may not be given or sold to anyone outside of the Approved Vendor or Designee organization or shared with subcontractors or agents other than to conduct the business of Illinois Solar for All project development.
 The Approved Vendor or Designee will ensure that all personally identifiable information related to income verification (social security number, income, etc.) will be deleted/destroyed once the customer has been approved by the Program Administrator.